walterfreeman/ast101/groups.md

 #### Carly Feller, cefeller@syr.edu

-Your group is number 1503.
+Your group is number 1507.
 Your lab time is Wednesday 9:30-10:50 AM.

 Your other group members are:
 * Mackenzie Shane (mrshane@syr.edu)
+* Charles Zeeve (cszeeve@syr.edu)
 <br>

 Based on your responses your group will likely be meeting online.
 This week, you should contact each other by email, and arrange to use